 Description: ISK 50,000,000,000 Debt Issuance Programme.
-THE PARTIES Issuer: Landsbankinn hf., Reg.
+1. THE PARTIES Issuer: Landsbankinn hf., Reg.
 No. 471008-0280, registered office at Austurstræti 11, 155 Reykjavík, Iceland.
 The Issuer operates pursuant to the provisions of the Act on Financial Undertakings, No. 161/2002, the Act on Public Limited Companies, No. 2/1995 and the Act on the Authority for Treasury Disbursements due to Unusual Financial Market Circumstances etc., No. 125/2008.
-The Issuer is a leading Icelandic financial institution with total assets of ISK 1,193 billion at the end of 2017.
+The Issuer is a leading Icelandic financial institution with total assets of ISK 1,326 billion at the end of 2018.
 The Issuer offers a full range of financial services in the Icelandic financial service sector with a total of 37 branches and outlets across the country.
-Arranger: Landsbankinn hf., or any successor arranger appointed as such.
+Legal Entity Identifier ("LEI") 549300TLZPT6JELDWM92 Arranger: Landsbankinn hf., or any successor arranger appointed as such.
 Dealers: Landsbankinn hf., or any successor or additional dealer appointed as such.
 NCSD Agent: Landsbankinn hf., or any successor agent appointed as such.
 Fiscal and Transfer Agent: Landsbankinn hf., or any successor agent appointed as such.
+2. KEY FEATURES Risk Factors: There are certain factors that may affect the Issuer's ability to fulfil its obligations under Debt Securities issued under the Programme.
+These are set out in the section Risk Factors and include the exposure of the Issuer to credit risk, market risk, operational risk and liquidity risk.
+In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Debt Securities issued under the Programme.
+These are also set out in the section Risk Factors and include certain risks relating to the structure of particular Series of Debt Securities and certain market risks.
+Certain Restrictions: The offer or sale of the Debt Securities may be restricted by law in certain jurisdictions.
+There are restrictions on the distribution of this Base Prospectus and the offer or sale of Debt Securities in the United States, the EEA, United Kingdom, Hong Kong, Singapore and Japan.
+See Selling Restrictions.
+Persons into whose possession this Base Prospectus or any Debt Securities may come must inform themselves about, and observe any such restrictions on the distribution of this Base Prospectus and the offering and sale of the Debt Securities.